GRAINS-Corn, soybeans drop on improved US crop weather

 CHICAGO, July 7 (Reuters) - U.S. corn and soybean futures fell on Friday as recent welcome rains across the Midwest farm belt, and forecasts for more next week, aided crops that had been suffering under an early season drought.

-Soybeans, which notched a four-month high to start the week, were on pace for a 1.5% weekly decline, but corn was poised for its first weekly gain in three weeks after hitting the lowest point in 2-1/2 years at midweek.
+Soybeans, which notched a four-month high on Monday, ended down 1.9% for the week, while corn was little changed in the week after hitting the lowest point in 2-1/2 years at midweek.

 Grain traders are monitoring shifts in weather as more U.S. corn enters its critical pollination stage.
 Two-thirds of corn and 60% of soybeans were affected by drought as of July 4, according to the U.S. Department of Agriculture.